PelionIoT/mbl-tools/mbl-release-manager/README.md

 Assumptions:
 * The script should always run on a Linux host machine.
 * Python3 is installed (script was tested on Python 3.5.2).
-* The user has write access to Arm GIT repositories on GitHub.
+* The user has write access to Mbed Linux OS product and supporting product repositories on GitHub.
+For more details on what are they, see: https://confluence.arm.com/display/mbedlinux/Repositories.
 * virtualenv is used.
 Else, user needs to install in_place and gitpython packages.

 Here we will demonstrate how to run script using virtualenv.